o2sh/onefetch/CONTRIBUTING.md

 ` { CSharp, "csharp.ascii", define_colors!( [Color::Blue, Color::Magenta] ), "c#" }, `

 The first item `CSharp` corresponds to the name of the language as defined in tokei.
 The second item `csharp.ascii` is the name of the file containing the ascii logo: this file has to be placed in the _./resources_ folder (more info below).
 Then we have the colors used to customize the look of the ascii logo when displayed to the screen.
-The last item `c#` is only required if the Enum name `CSharp` doesn't match the display name `C#` and is used as input for `-a, --ascii-language <LANGUAGE>` - by default we take the Enum name in lowercase.
+The last item `c#` is only required if the Enum name `CSharp` doesn't match the display name `C#` and is used as an input for `-a, --ascii-language <LANGUAGE>` - by default we take the Enum name in lowercase.

 #### Ascii logo